Tuuliyo/DLMDWWDE/README.md

 ![Queues](./docs/images/solace/queue_overview.png)

 Each queue is associated with specific services and topic subscriptions, ensuring data isolation.
 This prevents unintended exposure of data to unauthorized consumers.
+The store specific queues are listed.
+Over time the aggregated events are inserted in the corresponding store queue.
+If this happens the queue shows __queued messages__.
 Terraform also sets up a telemetry profile for collecting data from the broker itself.
 The telemetry profile can be accessed via the navigation menu under **Telemetry**.

 ![Telemetry Profile](./docs/images/solace/telemetry_profile.png)